 Session 2: June 15 - 18, 2020

-Join us for four days of AP® instruction at one of the world’s most beautiful beaches!
+Join us for AP® instruction at one of the world’s most beautiful beaches!
 Gulf Coast State College AP Summer Institute combines learning and leisure by offering the essentials for a successful AP® Institute designed for new and experienced teachers and held in a beautiful beachside community.
 Spend your free time dining on fresh gulf seafood, shopping or relaxing on white sand beaches!

 The AP® experience reflects the heart of what America’s education leaders envisioned when they conceived the need for a national curriculum of excellence.
 It provides teachers with the support and training needed to teach AP® courses.
 Gulf Coast State College is committed to bring the most qualified and enthusiastic College Board-endorsed consultants to our APSI.
 Just as important as the many fine attributes of the AP® program is the transformation that takes place in teachers who embrace the AP® perspective.

 This AP® Summer Institute has been endorsed by the College Board.

 Excellence - affiliation with a major state college

 Environment - a beautiful campus along the bay that is the ideal setting for a quiet and calming escape

 Education - an AP* experience that will change the way teachers look at education

 - AP® Biology